ggordham/ora-presentations/tune-that-SQL-GTOUG/README.md

 2. [Run the lab on Docker](#run-the-lab-on-docker)
 3. [Run the lab on a Linux OS](#run-the-lab-on-a-linux-os)

+---

 ## Ways to run the lab
 The scripts can be run in multiple ways depending on your configuration and test system.
 The scripts have been udpated to work with a docker container version of Oracle database as well as a regular Linux OS install.
 Also the scripts should work if you are using a stand alone non-container database or if you are using a PDB in a multi-tenant database (container / CDB).
 Be sure to look at the specific instructions.

 ## Run the lab on Docker

-### Prerquisets
+### Prerequisets
 You need a working docker image with Oracle database pre installed.
-These scripts have been tested on Oracle 19c and 21c, but should also work on Oracle 12c.
+These scripts have been tested on Oracle 19c and 21c, but should also work on Oracle 12c and 18c.
 Your database / PDB should have a USERS tablespace.

 Once you have the container up and running with a working database you can install the lab scripts with the following command: